 Tokyo Sightseeing Accessibility Guide

 About this guide

-P31

-18 Ryogoku, Oshiage

 The Tokyo metropolis welcomes high numbers of visitors from elsewhere in Japan and around the world.
 This Tokyo Sightseeing Accessibility Guide has been published to help elderly travelers and those with impairment have a pleasant, stress-free sightseeing experience.
 This guide consists of thirty five courses linking popular Tokyo sightseeing spots and provides accessibility information along each travel route as well as tips for a more enjoyable experience.
 The aim of the guide is to let users apply this information in their own choices and decisions while they enjoy exploring Tokyo.

-Exploring the past and present in Sumida

-Metropolitan center and sub-center, Joto

-(with diaper-changing table, unless noted otherwise)

-Joto

-Written communication possible through

-available through tactile maps or in Braille

-communication boards or paper

-\Items are indicated in dark blue if applicable and gray if not.
+(with diaper-changing table, unless noted otherwise) Written communication possible through available through tactile maps or in Braille communication boards or paper Items are indicated in dark blue if applicable and gray if not.
 Select from thirty five Tokyo sightseeing courses by area and theme!
 This guide introduces thirty five courses that connect sightseeing spots in Tokyo.
 In addition to sightseeing highlights and accessibility at each location, the maps also clearly indicate information such as accessibility along the travel route and tips.
-The guide also provides information on sightseeing spots located in close proximity to each course so that users are free to alter the course depending on their physical condition, available time, personal preferences, etc.

-\ Travelers are free to alter their course or shorten it depending on their physical condition, available time, or personal preferences.
+The guide also provides information on sightseeing spots located in close proximity to each course so that users are free to alter the course depending on their physical condition, available time, personal preferences, etc. Travelers are free to alter their course or shorten it depending on their physical condition, available time, or personal preferences.